sxyu/Cantus-Core/README.md

 * Basic settings of the evaluator:
     *  AngleRepr: Angle Representation:
         *  Deg, Rad, Grad
     *  Output format:
-        *  MathO: Output fractions, roots, and multiples of PI
+        *  Math: Output fractions, roots, and multiples of PI
-        *  LineO: Output numbers
-        *  SciO: Output scientic notation
+        *  Scientific: Output scientic notation
+        *  Raw: Output numbers
     * Explicit: Force explicit variable declarations
+    * SigFigs/Significant: Track sigfigs in numbers during computations
+        * Use Raw or Scientific mode with SigFigs mode to see output rounded to the correct significant figure.
+        * Rounding on 5's: up if odd, down if even.
+        * Warning: sig fig tracking may behave unexpectedly with 0, 0.0, due to the fact that 0 has no sig figs.
     * You can also use functions to change these modes (discuss that later)
     * Click the version number to see the update log
     * To change settings, click the gear button the on the right or press `Alt`+`S`